 Eagle's Nest Trail is a 3.3 mile moderately trafficked loop trail located near Wellington, Kentucky that features a waterfall and is rated as moderate.
-The trail offers a number of activity options and is accessible from May until November.
+The trail offers a number of activity options and is best used from May until November.
 Dogs are also able to use this trail.

 Trail head is found at the parking lot at the end of the one lane bridge on KY715.
 It's mostly heavily wooded scenery with fairly even ground.
 There is a moderately steep incline at the beginning of the trail and a steep decline with loose rocks/debris at the end of the actual trail.
 At the end of the trail you will come back to the KY715.
 Approx. 3 miles up the road (eastward direction) you will arrive back at the trail head parking lot.
 It's best to walk next to the road on the Red River side (going with traffic).
 There is enough room to walk on the side of the road with the exception of a couple of places.
 As long as you are aware of traffic there should be no problem.
 Wear reflectors/lights during low light conditions.